koblas/distal/README.md

 Distal
 ======

-Inspired by EmberJS building a better view abstraction for BackboneJS, but not as overgrown as Ember...
+Inspired by EmberJS building a better view abstraction for BackboneJS, but not as overgrown as Ember.

 Why Distal - or the Problem Statement
 -------------------------------------